 When is Approval not Required?

 You do not need Building Regulations approval for most minor works, particularly where like-for-like replacements are used.
-Certain small buildings – i.e. conservatories not containing sleeping accommodation (check with your local authority for a full list) – are also exempt.
+Certain small buildings, such as conservatories not containing sleeping accommodation, are also exempt.
+Check with your local authority for a full list.

 The Application Process